Does a Pool Add Value to Your House? Pros and Cons

 This can range from $100,000 to $500,000(source) when installing a swimming pool.

 This increased coverage will change your homeowners’ insurance costs and could add $50 to $75 to your annual premium in areas that don’t typically have backyard pools.

 Pools are viewed by insurance as “Attractive Nuisances,” whereas an attractive nuisance is described as “anything that might attract a child and pose a danger to the unsupervised child(source).”

 As a homeowner, you are responsible for taking reasonable measures to protect kids from the potential problems and dangers posed by an attractive nuisance.

-I love having a pool in my backyard since I live in Houston the heat of the summer can sometimes be overpowering and without a pool, we would have to look at a community pool or a gym membership which included a pool.
+I love having a pool in my backyard since I live in Houston, the heat of the summer can sometimes be overpowering.

 This has given our family so much extra fun and enjoyment from nights and weekends hanging out in the pool, reading, playing games, and having relaxing poolside dinners.